 After a week, he had gotten familiar with the different elements in the peaceful surroundings.
 He didn’t feel the need to look around anymore.
 With nothing to distract his attention, his mind became quiet.

-He found his attention moving inwards to his life.
+One day, he found his attention moving inwards to his life.
 He remembered his childhood and the happy times spent playing simple games with the other village children.
 He remembered with great fondness, his meetings with the master and the loving up-bringing of his parents.

 In that instant, he resolved to mend his ways.
-He would find new friends, drop his bad habits and and start focusing on his studies.
+He would find new friends, drop his bad habits and start focusing on his studies.
 His parents had sacrificed a lot to raise and support him.
 He owed it to them, and to himself, to put in his very best at school.

-In just two weeks of spending time alone, Rahul had re-set his life.
+In just two weeks of spending time alone, Sameer had re-set his life.
 It had given him the clarity to reevaluate his priorities and led him on the path to his own higher good.

 Self-awareness is the key